-Greece: Incentives for replacing lignite-fired plants business activity6.
-August 2020. / SEE Energy News
+Greece: Incentives for replacing lignite-fired plants business activity, SEE Energy News

 In order to replace business activity from the lignite-fired power plants it is shutting down, Greek Government is working on a set of incentives to attracts private investments in Western Macedonia and at Megalopoli in the Peloponnese.